BetterHelp & Insurance: Does My Insurance Plan Cover Online Therapy?

 Looking to get started with a therapist?

 BetterHelp offers affordable pricing options for therapy with licensed mental health providers.
-Although coverage for therapy and other mental health services typically varies based on the health coverage provider and individual plan, online therapy like that offered at BetterHelp is typically not covered by most plans.
-BetterHelp will not submit a claim to your insurance company, Medicare, or Medicaid.
-In some cases, your insurance provider may provide reimbursement for online counseling.
-Checking with your provider is the best way to find out about the coverage available through your insurance plan.
-Often, you can find out whether insurance covers online therapy by going to your provider’s online portal.
-You may also be able to call your insurance company directly (most providers, such as Blue Cross Blue Shield, have a Contact Us page).
+Although coverage for therapy and other mental health services typically varies based on the health coverage provider and individual plan, online therapy like that offered at BetterHelp is typically not covered by most insurance plans.
+BetterHelp will not submit a claim to your insurance company, Medicare, or Medicaid for mental health services.
+In some cases, your insurance provider may provide reimbursement for online counseling, even if it’s not directly covered by health insurance.
+Checking with your insurance provider is the best way to find out about the coverage available through your insurance plan.
+Often, you can find out whether your insurance company covers online therapy by going to your insurance provider’s online portal.
+You may also be able to call your insurance company directly (most providers, such as Blue Cross Blue Shield, have a Contact Us page) to find out exactly what your insurance covers.

 In general, BetterHelp offers affordable pricing that may be comparable with the co-payments required by most insurance plans.
-The platform operates on a subscription model, so clients are can pay a fee every four weeks instead of paying copays (after being billed monthly for premiums), which may be even more expensive for those with a high deductible.
-Though your plan, Medicaid, or Medicare may not cover online therapy, you may find it to be an affordable option that allows you to connect with a therapist without commuting to a therapist’s office.
+The BetterHelp platform operates on a subscription model, so clients can pay a fee every four weeks instead of paying insurance plan copays (after being billed monthly for premiums), which may be even more expensive for those with a high deductible.
+Though your health insurance plan, Medicaid, or Medicare may not cover online therapy, you may find it to be an affordable option that allows you to connect with a therapist without commuting to a therapist’s office like you would for traditional therapy.

 Online therapy is considered a qualified medical expense through many HSA and FSA programs.
-If you have a health savings account (HSA), it may be helpful to contact the manager or bank that oversees your program to find out whether your plan covers the cost of online therapy.
-People can typically use funds from an HSA, FSA (flexible spending account), or HRA (health reimbursement arrangement) to pay for online therapy.
+If you have a health savings account (HSA) through your insurance provider, it may be helpful to contact the manager or bank that oversees your program to find out whether your plan covers the cost of online therapy.
+People can typically use funds from an HSA, FSA (flexible spending account), or HRA (health reimbursement arrangement) to pay for online therapy with a mental health professional.

-Using an HSA to cover fees can be a cost-saving option.
-The services often cost less than what traditional therapy can cost, and using pre-taxed income set aside in an HSA can be an effective way to save money while receiving help for a mental illness from a licensed counselor.
+Using an HSA to cover fees for online therapy can be a cost-saving option.
+The services often cost less than what traditional therapy can cost, and using pre-taxed income set aside in an HSA can be an effective way to save money while receiving help for a mental illness from a licensed counselor or other licensed mental health professional.

 Getty/Vadym Pastukh

 One of the most frequently asked questions (FAQs) when searching for online mental health care is, “Can I afford online therapy?”
-A core mission of BetterHelp is to provide affordable therapy with licensed mental health professionals.
+A core mission of BetterHelp is to provide affordable therapy with licensed mental health professionals, even if it’s not covered by insurance.
 As a subscription-based platform, it offers mental healthcare options that tend to be lower than what many traditional therapy providers charge.
 The platform’s membership cost is approximately $65-$100 a week (based on factors such as your location, referral source, preferences, therapist availability and any applicable discounts or promotions that might apply).
-The exact cost for therapy sessions is often based on the therapist you work with, your location, and your preferences.
+The exact cost for BetterHelp therapy sessions is often based on the therapist you work with, your location, and your preferences.
+There may also be other options for payment, including the use of health savings accounts and financial aid.

-A subscription includes weekly therapy sessions, messaging with your therapist, and the use of an online journal.
+A BetterHelp subscription includes weekly therapy sessions with a mental health professional, messaging with your therapist, and the use of an online journal.

-If you have concerns about affording therapy at this time, you might consider applying for a BetterHelp scholarship.
-These scholarships are offered to individuals who qualify for therapy at a reduced rate.
+If you have concerns about affording therapy sessions at this time, you might consider applying for financial aid through a BetterHelp scholarship.
+BetterHelp scholarships and financial aid are offered to individuals who qualify for therapy at a reduced rate.
 To qualify, you may be asked to answer questions regarding your employment status, monthly income, and similar factors.

 Benefits of online mental health treatment with BetterHelp